gregr/ina/nscheme/README.md

   * ultimately, a platform should abstract away its native language for normal use
     * publicly provide just eval, not racket-eval directly
       * internally, it would compose the frontend with racket-eval
+* (virtual) hardware capabilities
+  * spectrum of capability granting outcomes and other feedback:
+    * no-grant to full-unconditional-grant
+    * capability may or may not be recognized
+      * host recognizes device, but refuses to grant access
+      * host unable to grant because it doesn't understand what you want
 * example (virtual) devices
   * timers
   * network